sunnybhambhani/todayslearning/nc_tool_curl.md

 .
 Output trimmed
 ```
-- If you want to have more detialed information about the request, use -v or --verbose
+- If you want to have more detailed information about the request, use -v or --verbose
 ```
-$ curl -vvv google.com
+$ curl -v google.com
 *   Trying 2404:6800:4009:82e::200e:80...
 * Connected to google.com (2404:6800:4009:82e::200e) port 80 (#0)
 > GET / HTTP/1.1